Omoshirokunai/Omoshirokunai/README.md

-## 👋 Hi, I’m Omoshirokunai

-- 👀 Working with language models, data processing, robotics, machine learning and green energy.
+- Working with language models, data processing, robotics, machine learning and green energy.
-- 📫 Feel free to reach out to me at m.hameed@firl.nl
+- Feel free to reach out to me at muhsin@firl.nl